Standard Oddball Stimulus

 3. Receptive Field Mapping

-The experiment includes a mapping component with smaller gratings (20° diameter) presented at specific locations defined in receptive_field.csv.
-These gratings have higher spatial frequency (0.08 cpd) and temporal frequency (4 Hz).
+The experiment includes a mapping component with smaller gratings (20° diameter) presented at locations defined in receptive_field.csv.
+These specialized mapping gratings have: - Higher spatial frequency (0.08 cpd) - Higher temporal frequency (4 Hz) - Higher contrast (0.8) - Shorter duration (250 ms) - No inter-stimulus interval (0 ms delay)

 Data Collection